 Our 401(k) Plan covers substantially all of our employees, including our executive officers.
-Under the Plan, our executive officers determine at the beginning of each year a fixed percentage of their base salary to be deferred and included in their 401(k) accounts.
+Under the Plan, our executive officers determine at the beginning of each quarter a fixed percentage of their base salary to be deferred and included in their 401(k) accounts.
 We also make discretionary matching contributions to their accounts, up to a maximum of \$1,000.
 All participants have the opportunity to invest their deferred amounts in our Class A Common Stock.
-The matching portion of the Company's contribution is invested in our Class A Common Stock, but such investment can be transferred by a participant to another investment option.
+The matching portion of the Company's contribution is currently invested in our Class A Common Stock, but such investment can be transferred by a participant to another investment option.
+The Board has modified the Plan to permit additional investment options for the match.
 The feature of the 401(k) Plan allowing our executives to purchase our Class A Common Stock is designed to align their interest with stockholders.
+See "Grants of Plan-Based Award," below.